ArtHitParade

 His clothes are identical to those of Piero de' Medici on his half-length marble portrait sculpted by Mino da Fiesole circa 1453.
 The painting is attributed to Piero del Pollaiuolo around 1470 by comparisons of style with his other works.
 It is not a mere pictorial copy of the marble, on which Piero de' Medici was an adult.

 This portrait of a young Florentine man has long been displayed in the library of the inventor Sir Thomas Merton, who was working for the British Secret Service.
-It appeared there as a pendant to Botticelli's portrait of a young man with a medallion which was sold for $ 92M including premium by Sotheby's on January 28, 2021.
+It appeared there as a pendant to Botticelli's portrait of a young man with a medallion which was sold for $ 92M by Sotheby's on January 28, 2021.

 Pollaiuolo, Piero del - A Youth

-2017 SOLD for $ 9M including premium
+2017 SOLD for $ 9M by Christie's

-On April 27 in New York, Christie's sells a panel 111 x 125 cm composed as a triptych in Renaissance style, lot 8 estimated $ 3M.
+On April 27, 2017, Christie's sold for $ 9M from a lower estimate of $ 3M a panel 111 x 125 cm composed as a triptych in Renaissance style, lot 8.
 At first glance the piece is shocking : it is an oil painting with the exception of the drawings of the Virgin and Child in the central part and of one of the two characters of saints in the left wing.

 The great collector Horace Walpole had acquired it for 80 guineas in 1752 in an auction, as a scene of the marriage of Henry VII with Elizabeth of York in 1486.
 A difference in technique between the characters and the architectural elements suggests that the composition is hybrid but Walpole is very proud to possess this painting considered as typically Tudor.
 The provenance is known : it had belonged to William Sykes half a century earlier.